FormaServe/formaserve.github.io/README.md

 ## 🏠 Location

-We are located in London, England.
+- We are located in London, England.

 ## 👍 Contributing

-Pull requests are welcome.
+Pull requests are welcome for any of our open source projects in the FormaServe GitHub repo.

 For major changes, please open an issue first to discuss what you would like to change to save wasted time.

 See the [CONTRIBUTING](CONTRIBUTING.md) file for instructions on how to contribute.